v1993/linuxmotehook/README.md

 1. Finally working WiiMotehook but for Linux!
 2. Highly configurable nature allowing to map one buttons, accelerometer and gyro axises at your will.
 3. Ability to calibrate axis values to prevent oversensitivity (real life example: stop chaotic jumping in NSMB: WiiU).
-4. Usable as button source as well.
+4. Usable as button source as well, including joysticks.
 5. Support for few WiiMotes (require tesing).
 6. Standalone bundle which can be run with minimal setup.